 Sandhills Early Childhood Centre is located at 6 Gilmore Crescent, Byron Bay

-Hours: 8am to 6pm (closed for 2 weeks over the Christmas and New Year)
+Hours: 8am to 6pm (closed for two weeks over Christmas and New Year)

-Sandhills provides long day care for children aged 6 weeks to 5 years, and is licensed to accommodate up to 55 children per day.
+Sandhills provides long day care for children aged six weeks to five years, and is licensed to accommodate up to 59 children per day.

 Our Early Childhood Program